HumanCellAtlas/metadata-schema/docs/contributing.md

 **Why is the change requested?**

-*e.g.*: Some scientists need to be able to assign a random integer to a cell line in order to keep track of it.
+Some scientists need to be able to assign a random integer to a cell line in order to keep track of it.

 ## Reporting bugs